Course Outline

 Professional/industry format.

 In groups you will plan, research, record, edit and produce a podcast that includes interview grabs, narration, music and natural sound.
-You will also provide supporting documentation.
+You will also submit supporting documentation.
 Further details as per Canvas.

 Criteria: